WarrenWeckesser/numtypes/README.md

 Custom data types for NumPy.

+*Note:* This library has not been updated to work with NumPy 2.0.

 The following data types are defined in this library:

 * `logfloat32` and `logfloat64` are nonnegative floating point values